fillmula/jsonclasses/README.md

 [![License][license-image]][license-url]
 [![PR Welcome][pr-image]][pr-url]

-The Modern Declarative Data Flow and Data Graph Framework for the AI Empowered Generation.
+The modern declarative data flow and data graph framework for the AI empowered generation.

-JSON Classes eliminates the separation and redundant coding of data sanitization, data validation, data format converting, data serialization and data persistent storage.
+JSONClasses eliminates the separated and redundant coding of data sanitization, data validation, data format converting, data serialization and data persistent storage.

-JSON Classes transforms all the redundant procedures into declarative annotations and markers defined right on the data classes.
+JSONClasses transforms all the redundant procedures into declarative annotations and markers defined right on the dataclasses.

-Just like how React.js changed the paradigms of frontend development, JSON Classes aims leading the transforming of the insdustry backend development standards.
+Just like how React.js changed the paradigms of frontend development, JSONClasses aims leading the transforming of the insdustry backend development standards.

-## How JSON Classes Works?
+## How JSONClasses Works?

-JSON Classes is built on top of Python Data Classes.
-With the great metaprogramming functionalities that Python Data Classes offers, we can easily extend it into a great DSL for declaring data structures, transforming rules and validation rules.
+JSONClasses is built on top of Python dataclasses.
+With the great metaprogramming functionalities that Python dataclasses offers, we can easily extend it into a great DSL for declaring data structures, transforming rules and validation rules.